-In our culminating event, riders reflect on where they have seen hopeful progress in communities across the country, and what steps they’ve learned about how to overcome barriers to working on climate change.
-Come for the celebration of 3737 miles well ridden!
+In our culminating event, riders reflected on where they saw hopeful progress in communities across the country, and what steps they’ve learned about how to overcome barriers to working on climate change.
+Our event was a celebration of 3737 miles well ridden!

 June 23, Crazy Horse, SD

 “The Land is Not Empty”

 What can we learn from Indigenous communities?
 How is climate change interwoven with issues of land justice?